dev-wd/dev-wd.github.io/_posts/swift/2019-11-24-tableview-rxswift-example.md

 ### Declared variable

-Other variables are same, but we declare two more BehaviorRelay Dictionary.
+Other variables are same, but we declare two more BehaviorRelay Dictionaries.

 BehaviorRelay basically supports only one-direction event.
 In this example, we cannot use a BehaviorRelay for both input and output.